 Instructions

-- Arrange tomatillos on pan.
+- Arrange tomatillos in a 9×13 baking dish or pan.
 Drizzle olive oil on top of tomatillos and stir so they're coated with olive oil.
 Sprinkle with salt.

 - Bake for 60-70 minutes, stirring half way through.
-Cook until tomatillos look like they've popped.
+Cook until tomatillos look like they've popped and browned on top.

 - Serve immediately or store in the refrigerator for a few days.
 Alternatively, you can place these in freezer bags and freeze them.